coder/coder/docs/admin/audit-logs.md

 ## Enabling this feature

 This feature is autoenabled for all enterprise deployments.
-An Admin can purchase a license [here](link)
+An Admin can contact us to purchase a license [here](https://coder.com/contact?note=I%20want%20to%20upgrade%20my%20license).